 Again, I know what I’m saying sounds crazy to the “modern” mind and, yes, I understand that experiencing sexual arousal is natural, sometimes even beyond your control (this is often the case if you’ve been sexually abused), but I’m simply talking about not entertaining it; not pursuing it; especially in the vulnerable context of dating.

 If you’re in doubt about the rightness or wrongness of your sexual conduct, ask yourself: “If I was married and I knew my spouse was doing what I’m doing right now with someone else – or feeling the way I’m feeling right now for someone else – would I be OK with that?”

 Either you’re fleeing or freeing sexual immorality, so as soon as you feel your body (mind) getting sexually stimulated STOP what you’re doing.
 Now I realize that some reading this post are thinking something along the lines of, “Good lands!
 If I stuck with this rigid advice I wouldn’t even be able to hold hands with someone!”

 If that is you, I have some encouragement I’ll share next week, but in the meantime prayerfully examine your life.

-- Has sexual stimulation become a regular ole recreational activity for you?
+- Has sexual arousal become a regular ole recreational activity for you?